(updated)

 Backend Database Type

-This indicates the cloud database type that the cloud sync solution supports.
+This indicates the database type that the database sync solution supports.

 Feedback